tidyverse/tidyverse.org/content/blog/rvest-1-0-0/index.md

 </div>

-[`html_table()`](https://rvest.tidyverse.org/reference/html_table.html) now returns a tibble rather than a data frame (to be more compatible with the rest of the tidyverse) and its performance has been considerably improved (10x for the [motivating example](https://github.com/tidyverse/rvest/issues/237)).
+[`html_table()`](https://rvest.tidyverse.org/reference/html_table.html) now returns a tibble rather than a data frame (to be more compatible with the rest of the tidyverse), and its performance has been considerably improved (10x for the [motivating example](https://github.com/tidyverse/rvest/issues/237)).
 It also gains new `na.strings` and `convert` arguments to better control how `NA`s and strings are processed.
 See the docs for more details.

 While it's not a major feature, its worth noting that rvest is now much smaller (\~100 Kb vs \~1 Mb) thanks to a rewrite of `vignette("rvest")` and making the [SelectorGadget article](https://rvest.tidyverse.org/articles/articles/selectorgadget.html) web-only.